 Though China has opened itself up to the international community, for many people it remains a mystery.
 This is no less true for academic philosophy.
 To help address this problem, I've written the following summary for my own institution, Wuhan University.

 Within its BA program, it offers a few distinct majors with distinct curricula.
-The International Major, first created in 2001, aims to introduce students to international (that is, non-Chinese and non-Marxist) philosophy.
-For the first three semesters of the program, students first take compulsory university-wide courses and then take compulsory department-wide courses that cover a wide variety of philosophical areas.
+But their first three semesters are mostly the same.
+Students first take compulsory university-wide courses and then take compulsory department-wide courses that cover a wide variety of philosophical areas and traditions.
 Afterwards, most of the courses that students take come from their specific major.
-For the International Major, most of these courses focus on Anglophone philosophy – predominantly contemporary analytic philosophy, but with some continental and historical philosophy as well.
 Finally, students are required to write a senior thesis.
-With the guidance of an advisor, students write a 15—20-page research paper that engages a contemporary research topic of their choice.
+With the guidance of an advisor, students write a 15—20-page research paper that engages a research topic of their choice.
 Students publicly present and defend their thesis at the end of their senior year.
 Though it is not a requirement, many students elect to write and defend their thesis in English.

-Given the mission of the International Major, almost 100% of the readings in its courses are in English.
+The "international" major, first created in 2001, aims to introduce students to international (that is, non-Chinese and non-Marxist) philosophy.
+As a matter of fact, most of these courses focus on Anglophone philosophy – predominantly contemporary analytic philosophy, but with some continental and historical philosophy as well.
+Given the mission of the international major, almost 100% of the readings in its courses are in English.
 (The major exception is the mathematical logic course, which uses a Chinese-language textbook.)
 Several of the Chinese faculty who teach for the program publish in both English and Chinese journals.
 Their background and skillset make them extremely well-positioned to help students navigate English material.
 In addition, English is the language of instruction for approximately 25—50% of the program’s courses.
-The department currently has eight international (i.e. non-Chinese) professors and post-doctoral researchers.
+The department currently has six international (i.e. non-Chinese) professors and post-doctoral researchers.
 Of those, three professors regularly teach for the International Major; others teach on a less regular basis.